fjwright/Run-REDUCE/README.md

   I/O Display pane.
 * Update docs.
 * V1.83 Support the pop-up keyboard on the input editor.
 * Reset the English and Degrees buttons for each new invocation of the pop-up keyboard.
-  Change use of \u200B, the zero-width space, to \u200C, the zero-width non-joiner, which does not appear as a space in a TextArea.
+Change use of \u200B, the zero-width space, to
+  \u200C, the zero-width non-joiner, which does not appear as a space in a TextArea.
 Only decode pop-up keyboard characters inserted in templates when they are evaluated, not when they are edited.
 * Add a label "Control+Click for the Pop-Up Keyboard" with a tooltip to the top of the input editor and the bottom of each template dialogue.
+* Update User Guide.